TheoDgb/URLCustomDiscs/README.md

 - Restart Apache, then try to download the server resource pack with this URL: <br>
   [http://your_public_ip:80/URLCustomDiscsPack.zip]()

-Your **personal local web server** now works with a locally-hosted Minecraft server.
+Your **personal local HTTP server** now works with a locally-hosted Minecraft server.
 <details>
 <summary><b>Extra steps for an online-hosted Minecraft server (Apache server on Windows)</b></summary>